 John Richardson Wigham(15 January 1829 – 16 November 1906) was a lighthouse engineer.
 He was a great inventor and successful businessman.
 He was born in Scotland into a Quaker family.
 (Take care not to confuse John Richardson Wigham with his cousin John Wigham Richardson, the shipbuilder, whose company eventually merged into Swan Hunter.)
 John Richardson Wigham‟s sister married Joshua Edmundson.
 Edmundson & Company […]

 DUNLEARY AND SIMON BOLIVAR In Ireland in1819, in the aftermath of the Napoleonic Wars, there was an abundance of trained soldiers, who had seen action on the battlefields of Europe, who had been demobbed and had come home to a country facing into a post-war period of economic depression.
-An opportunity arose for many of these ex-soldiers to […]
+An opportunity arose for many of these ex-soldiers to exploit their […]

 THE BOYD DISASTER. by Cormac F. Lowth email@example.com And such the trust that still were mine, Though stormy winds swept o’er the brine, Or through the tempest’s fiery breath, Raise me from sleep to wreck and death.
 Emma Hart Willard, Rocked in the Cradle of the Deep.
 February 1861 will be remembered not only for the […]